systemslab/popper-paper/paper/paper.md

 as input to an experiment reside in their own repositories and are stored in the experiment folder of paper repository as references.

+![A workflow depicting the steps that a reader or reviewer take when going through a Popperized article.
+](figures/wflow.png){#fig:review-workflow}

 With all these artifacts available, the reader can easily deploy an experiment or rebuild the article's PDF that might include new results.
+In @Fig:review-workflow we show a generic reviewing workflow for a Popperized article.
+The diagram makes reference to Ansible and Docker, as well as particular cloud storage services but, as mentioned earlier, these can be swapped by equivalent tools.
 A paper is written in any desired markup language.
 In the above listing we use LATeX as an example (`paper.tex` file).
 There is a `build.sh` command that generates the output format (e.g. `PDF`).
 For the experiment execution logic, each experiment folder contains the necessary information such as setup, output post-processing (data analysis) and scripts for generating an image from the results.
 The execution of the experiment will produce output that is either consumed by a post-processing script, or directly by the scripts that generate an image.
 The output can be in any format (CSVs, HDF, NetCDF, etc.), as long as it is versioned and referenced.
 An important component of the experiment logic is that it should assert the original assumptions made about environment (a `setup.yml` file in the example), for example, the operating system version (if the experiment assumes one).
 Also, it's important to parametrize the experiment explicitly (e.g. `vars.yml`), so that readers can quickly get an idea of what's the parameter space of the experiment and what they can modify in order to obtain different results.
 One common practice we follow is to place in every figure's caption a `[source]` link that points to the URL of the corresponding post-processing script in the version control web interface (e.g. GitHub[^github-ipy]).

 [^github-ipy]: GitHub has the ability to render jupyter notebooks on its web interface.
 This is a static view of the notebook (as produced